jerryhgladinet/docs/deploy/source/chapter02.rst

   **Internal URL**

         The **internal URL** is the internal DNS name/URL from the internet network.
+The internal URL in later build is hidden.
+No need to edit any more.

   Please DO NOT add web nodes to the Cluster Worker Node list.
 Most of the time when you